maryrosecook/coquette/README.md

 Call `c.entities.create()` with:

 * The constructor function of the entity you want to create, e.g. `Block`.
-When this constructor is called, it will get passed the main game object and a settings object.
-* An optional settings object, e.g. `{ center: { x: 5, y: 10 }, size: { x: 10, y: 30 } }`.
+* An optional settings object that will be passed into the constructor, e.g. `{ center: { x: 5, y: 10 }, size: { x: 10, y: 30 } }`.

 Returns the created entity.